ow2-proactive/scheduling-abstraction-layer/README.md

 1. Ensure that SAL is running

-SAL need to be deployed and prepared for usage as described in section 2.
+SAL need to be deployed and prepared for usage as described in [Section 2](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md#2-installation).

 * **SAL in Docker:**

-The `docker-compose.yaml` file includes a debugging service for SAL, exposing port 9001 by default (see section 2.2).
+The `docker-compose.yaml` file includes a debugging service for SAL, exposing port 9001 by default (see [Section 2.2)](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md#22-deploying-sal-as-a-docker-container).
 This port is typically configured for remote debugging using the Java Debug Wire Protocol (JDWP) so it is sufficient that SAL container is running.

 * **SAL as Kubernetes Pod:**

-The `sal.yaml` file for Kubernetes also includes configuration for the debugging service, exposing port 9001 by default (see section 2.3).
+The `sal.yaml` file for Kubernetes also includes configuration for the debugging service, exposing port 9001 by default (see [Section 2.3](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md#23-deploying-sal-as-a-kubernetes-pod)).
 To use debugging service To access the debugging port on your local machine, set up port forwarding from your Kubernetes pod to your local machine:
 ```bash
 kubectl port-forward deployment/sal 9001:9001
 #In case the SAL is not deployed as sal, replace it with the actual name of your SAL deployment.